-The release of recording of Donald Trump last week has ignited conversations about sexual assault throughout the country.
-His words included the following:
+The release of Access Hollywood recording last week has ignited conversations about sexual assault throughout the country.
+The video included the following words:

 “You know I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
 I don’t even wait.”